-- 1. There will be video of your face and portions of your body.
-There will be audio recorded, but only for 30 seconds if you press the red incident button.
-The study also will collect health and driving data about you.
-The video, audio, and other data that personally identifies you, or could be used to personally identify you, will be held under a high level of security at one or more data storage facilities.
-Your data will be identified with a code rather than your name. - 2.
+- 1. There will be video of your child's face and portions of your child's body.
+There will be audio recorded, but only for 30 seconds if your child presses the red incident button.
+The study also will collect health and driving data about your child.
+The video, audio, and other data that personally identifies your child, or could be used to personally identify your child, will be held under a high level of security at one or more data storage facilities.
+Your child's data will be identified with a code rather than his/her name. - 2.
 All data collected from other drivers who have not signed a consent form will be deleted.
 No identifying information will be collected on passengers. - 3.
-For the purposes of this project, only authorized project personnel, authorized employees of the project sponsors, and qualified research partners will have access to study data containing personally identifying information, or that could be used to personally identify you.
-The data, including face video which has been blurred, blacked out, or replaced by animation, may be shown at research conferences and by the research sponsors for the highway and road safety purposes identified above.
-Under no circumstances will your name and other personally identifying information be associated with the video clips. - 4.
+For the purposes of this project, only authorized project personnel, authorized employees of the project sponsors, and qualified research partners will have access to study data containing personally identifying information, or that could be used to personally identify your child.
+The data, including face video which has been blurred, blacked out, or replaced by

+- animation, may be shown at research conferences and by the research sponsors for the highway and road safety purposes identified above.
+Under no circumstances will your child's name and other personally identifying information be associated with the video clips. - 4.
 The personally identifying data collected in this study may be analyzed in the future for other research purposes by this project team or by other qualified researchers in a secure environment.
-Such efforts will require those researchers to sign a data sharing agreement which will continue to protect your confidentiality, and will also require additional IRB approval.
-The confidentiality protection provided to you by these data sharing agreements will be as great as or greater than the level provided and described in this document.
-Research partners will not be permitted to copy raw data that identifies you, or that could be used to identify you, or to remove it from the secure facility in which it is stored except with your consent. - 5.
+Such efforts will require those researchers to sign a data sharing agreement which will continue to protect your child's confidentiality, and will also require additional IRB approval.
+The confidentiality protection provided to your child by these data sharing agreements will be as great as or greater than the level provided and described in this document.
+Research partners will not be permitted to copy raw data that identifies your child, or that could be used to identify your child, or to remove it from the secure facility in which it is stored except with your consent and your child's assent (if your child is younger than 18) or without your child's consent (if your child is 18 years or older). - 5.
 A Certificate of Confidentiality has been obtained from the National Institutes of Health.
-With this Certificate, the researchers and study sponsors cannot be forced to disclose information that may identify you, even by a court subpoena, in any federal, state, or local civil, criminal, administrative, legislative, or other proceedings.
+With this Certificate, the researchers and study sponsors cannot be forced to disclose information that may identify your child, even by a court subpoena, in any federal, state, or local civil, criminal, administrative, legislative, or other proceedings.
 However, the Certificate of Confidentiality does not prevent the researchers from disclosing voluntarily matters such as child abuse, or a participant's threatened or actual harm to self or others.
 In terms of a vehicle, this could also include items such as driving under the influence of drugs or alcohol, allowing an unlicensed minor to drive the vehicle, or habitually running red lights at high speed.
-Such behaviors may result in your removal from the study and reporting of the behavior to the appropriate authorities.
-While your confidentiality is protected in most cases by the Certificate, you should know that in some rare instances involving alleged improper conduct by you or others, you may be prevented by a court from raising certain claims or defenses unless you agree to waive the confidentiality protection.
+Such behaviors may result in your child's removal from the study and reporting of the behavior to the appropriate authorities.
+While your child's confidentiality is protected in most cases by the Certificate, you should know that in some rare instances involving alleged improper conduct by your child or others, your child may be prevented by a court from raising certain claims or defenses unless your child agrees to waive the confidentiality protection.

-WILL I RECEIVE PAYMENT FOR PARTICIPATING IN THIS STUDY?
+WILL MY CHILD RECEIVE PAYMENT FOR PARTICIPATING IN THIS STUDY?